29next/developer-docs/docs/apps/guides/fulfillment-service.md

 ### Rejecting Fulfillment Requests

 Your fulfillment service can `Reject` fulfillment order assignments which will prompt the merchant to take action in their store to amend the order.
-For address corrections, the Fulfillment Service should verify the order shipping address before accepting and once corrected the merchant can send a new fulfillment request with the updated address.
+Rejecting fulfillment requests can be for many reasons, such as incorrectly assigned for unavailable products, no stock available, or invalid address.
+The Fulfillment Service should verify the order details before accepting, by rejecting the fulillment request it will prompt the merchant to correct the order and then send an updated fulfillment request.
 See possible rejection reasons on in the [Fulfillment Request Reject API docs](/docs/api/admin/reference/#tag/fulfillment/operation/fulfillmentRequestReject).

 ```json title="Example Fulfillment Rejection Payload"
 POST https://{store}.29next.store/api/admin/fulfillment-orders/{id}/fulfillment-request/reject/
 {
     "rejected_reason": "incorrect_address",
     "message": "Your Message"